nisrulz/ShoutOut/README.md

 Android wrapper for logging information.

-> I used to copy-paste this logger class in all my projects so decided to use it like a library.
-Star it if you find it useful.

 # Including in your project
 ShoutOut is available in the Jcenter, so getting it as simple as adding it as a dependency